PAIR-code/umap-js/README.md

 - The optimization step is seeded with a random embedding rather than a spectral embedding.
 This gives comparable results for smaller datasets.
 The spectral embedding computation relies on efficient eigenvalue / eigenvector computations that are not easily done in JS.
 - There is no specialized functionality for angular distances or sparse data representations.

+Note that depending on how you configure UMAP, the content of your data will need to satsify a few constraints.
+See https://github.com/lmcinnes/umap and https://arxiv.org/abs/1802.03426 for more details.

 ### Usage

 #### Installation